rodaibrahim/portfolio/README.md

 - Explored how emerging technology trends like AI and IoT can transform industries.

 📈 Outcome:
-Provided actionable recommendations for Allbirds to improve their supply chain and reduce costs while enhancing sustainability.
+The project provided actionable recommendations for Allbirds, illustrating how they could improve their supply chain, reduce costs, and enhance sustainability.
 This project also demonstrated how emerging technologies could drive industry transformation, helping Allbirds stay competitive in the market.

 📂 **Repository**: [Strategic Data Analysis & Business Process Optimization](https://github.com/rodaibrahim/portfolio/blob/main/Allbirds-Sustainable-Footwear.doc)